3 ways to achieve your company culture goals.

 What does 'Company Culture' actually mean?

 Put simply, workplace culture is the result of a bunch of influencing factors.
-Working environment, projects, company values, management styles… the list goes on, but the ultimate influencer is the individuals that you employ.
+A few company culture examples are working environment, projects, company values, management styles… the list goes on, but the ultimate influencer is the individuals that you employ.

 And what on earth is 'Head of Culture'?